 Handy to Use

 Aerosol spray paint is very convenient to use: You pop the top, give it a few shakes and you're on your way.
-The finish dries quickly, leaves no brush marks and there are no brushes or other equipment to clean afterward.
+The finish dries quickly, leaving no brush marks, and there are no brushes or other equipment to clean afterward.
 What you do have, however, is an empty metal can, which usually cannot be recycled and is often considered hazardous waste.

 New Latex Formulations

-The standard for aerosol spray paint is solvent or oil-based, but now we can choose from a handful of manufacturers that produce latex and water-based aerosol spray paints.
-While these have lower VOCs (volatile organic compounds) than their cousins.
-According to the Krylon spray paint company, its H2O aerosol spray paint releases 55 percent less smog-generating chemicals into the air than the average solvent-based spray paint, and VOC emissions are reduced by 25 to 30 percent.
+Although the standard for aerosol spray paint is solvent or oil-based (read: toxic!), now we can choose from a handful of manufacturers that produce latex and water-based aerosol spray paints.
+The latter have lower VOCs (volatile organic compounds) than their cousins.
+According to the Krylon spray paint company, its H2O aerosol spray paint releases 55 percent less smog-generating chemicals than the average solvent-based spray paint, and VOC emissions are reduced by 25 to 30 percent.
 However, even "good" spray paints still produce emissions that are hazardous and which most people find unpleasant.

 Think Outside the Spray Can

-Obviously, the greenest option would be not to use aerosol spray paint in the first place.
-If necessary, however, choose a water-based product or use a solvent-based one sparingly.
-The best way is to use them outdoors or in a well-ventilated area.
-To provide additional protection to the user, a respirator that is rated for this type of product is recommended.
+Obviously, the greenest option would be avoiding aerosol spray paint altogether.
+If necessary, however, choose a water-based product -- or use a solvent-based one sparingly.
+Best practice is to spray paint outdoors or in a well-ventilated area.
+To protect the user, a respirator rated for this type of product is recommended.
 Unfortunately, a giant respirator is not handy for Mother Earth, and a dedicated air-handling room or facility is not an option for the home user.
-A better option would be to use an air sprayer or HVLP type of painter with a low or no-VOC paint.
-These systems use air to move the paint through the spray nozzle and therefore do not use chemical propellants.
+An air sprayer or HVLP type of painter with a low or no-VOC paint, which uses air -- rather than chemicals -- to move the paint through the spray nozzle, is a better option.

 That can of aerosol spray paint on the shelf at your local hardware store may change the color of some deck chairs in no time, but think about ways to use other painting techniques first.
 You can often avoid the environmental impacts of aerosol spray paint with a simple brush and can.
 I'm sure you and Mother Earth can live with a few brush marks if your technique is a little off.